 Learn more about PrepScholar Admissions to maximize your chance of getting in.

 Now that you know what this Columbia high school honors program is, let's take a look at what being a student in the Columbia SHP is really like!

 Attending the Columbia Science Honors Program will probably feel a lot like attending a college course, and that's by design.
 SHP students commute to Columbia's campus, take courses in university facilities, and are taught by Columbia professors, graduate students, and researchers.
 Like we mentioned earlier, the goal of the Columbia SHP is to start preparing you for college coursework.

 Just like college, SHP students get to choose what they study as part of their honors program.
 Students can select courses from among the ones offered by completing and submitting an online course selections form prior to the first day of SHP classes in September.

 The course offerings will address specific topics pertaining to science and/or mathematics and, like in college, the course topics can vary from year to year.
-For example, the Fall 2020 course offerings included the following:
+For example, the Fall 2021 course offerings consists of the following: